 The first step to learn how to clean a bar is to come up with a bar cleaning schedule.
 Decide what needs to be cleaned and how regularly it needs to be cleaned (daily, weekly, monthly, etc).
+Coming up with cleaning and maintenance cadences is central to bar manager responsibilities.
 Once you know your cleaning cadences, you can create bar cleaning checklists.
 You can also download our free bar cleaning checklist and customize it to fit the unique needs of your bar.

 Daily Bar Cleaning Checklist